hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 1. What is the development environment?
 For example, is it Gnu C++ on Linux?
 Are there instructions for how to download, build, and install?

-There are [instructions](https://godotengine.org/download/linux) for how to download and build.
-The program require OpenGL 2.1/ OpenGL 2.0 compatibile hardware.
+There are clear [instructions](https://godotengine.org/download/linux) on how to download and build the project.
+The program requires OpenGL 2.1/ OpenGL 2.0 compatibile hardware.
+A development environment was not specified.

 <br>

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?

-There are external libraries.
-This can be found under their "third party" directory in their main GithUB repository.
-The modules directory also contains a list of third party libraries necessary to run the project.
+There are external libraries that the project relies on such as [websockets](https://github.com/godotengine/godot/tree/master/modules/websocket) and [gridmap](https://github.com/godotengine/godot/tree/master/modules/gridmap).
+These can be found under the project's "third party" and "modules' directories, along with other dependencies.

 <br>

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample.

 The code is easy to understand.
-It is very clean, easy to read, and sufficient documentation.
+It is clean, easy to read and contains good variable names.

 <br>

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/).

-Yes, the project is big, it has 1.2 million lines of code.
+Yes, the project is a big project with ~1.2 million lines of code.

 <br>

 1. Does the repository have tests?

-Yes, the repository contains a test directory, main/test, with test files specific to functions in the program (ex. test header and cpp files).
+Yes, the repository contains a test directory, main/test, which contains a series of test files specific to functions in the program (ex. test header and cpp files).
 <br>